 Anything you buy with money from tax evasion can be seized through the Proceeds of Crime Act.
 This could include your home, car and business.

-If you have committed tax evasion, or if HMRC suspect you have committed tax evasion, you need to get expert representation from a tax evasion investigation expert before it is too late.
+If you have committed tax evasion, or if HMRC suspect you have, you need to get specialist representation before it is too late.

-Speak to an expert now for more information on tax evasion and the POCA.
+Speak to a specialist now for more information on tax evasion and the POCA.